OrangeFox86/DreamcastControllerUsbPico/README.md

 Client mode emulates a single controller for use with a Dreamcast.
 This was added in as an extra feature for this project mainly to demonstrate that the MapleBus library may be used in either direction.

 This should be implemented at your own risk!
-The schematic below provides no protection against static discharge nor provides any fault protection.
-I haven't run into issues in my testing, but there is still risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast.
+There is risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast if circuitry is improperly handled, and I am not liable for any damage that may occur due to use of the following schematic or firmware (see [LICENSE.md](LICENSE.md)).

 <p align="center">
   <img src="images/client-schematic.png?raw=true" alt="Client-Schematic"/>